DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Rooms.md

 # What Parts Make Up A Room?
-- A spawning point for the pla
+- A spawning point for the player (where they appear when they start the room)
+- A